risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-oom.md

 SET RW_STREAMING_RATE_LIMIT = <rate_limit_per_actor>
 ```

 Note that the limit value must be larger than the value for `stream_chunk_size` (usually 256).
-Otherwise the flow control executor can’t throttle the chunk.
+Otherwise the flow control executor cannot throttle the chunk.

 If the query of the materialized view is complex, consider improving the query performance.